dherrera1911/sqfa/docs/source/tutorials/distances.md

 In the [geometry tutorial](https://sqfa.readthedocs.io/en/latest/tutorials/spd_geometry.html) we explained the geometric intuition behind SQFA and smSQFA.
-Without much justification, we proposed using the affine invariant distance in the SPD manifold for smSQFA, and the Fisher-Rao distance in the manifold of normal distributions for SQFA.
+Without much motivation, we proposed using the affine invariant distance in the SPD manifold for smSQFA, and the Fisher-Rao distance in the manifold of normal distributions for SQFA.
-In the [SQFA paper](https://arxiv.org/abs/2502.00168) we provide a theoretical and empirical justification for this choice.
+In the [SQFA paper](https://arxiv.org/abs/2502.00168) we provide a theoretical and empirical motivation for this choice.
 However, there are other possible distances
 (or discriminability measures, or divergences) that could be used instead, either for practical or theoretical reasons.